 In rural areas, where producing agricultural commodities on restored land is often cost-effective, entrepreneurs face limited access to capital and technical expertise.

-The solution: The Land Accelerator, through its week-long bootcamps, empowers African entrepreneurs to pitch impact investors and market their products more effectively.
+The solution: The Land Accelerator, through its week-long bootcamps and in-depth mentorship, empowers entrepreneurs to pitch impact investors and sell their products more effectively.

-Participants, including the entrepreneurs, the trainers, and investors, become part of a network that shares knowledge and technical expertise to support new opportunities for businesses in the sustainable agriculture and forestry sectors.
+Participants, including the entrepreneurs, the trainers, and investors, become part of a network that shares knowledge and technical expertise.

-The Land Accelerator restoration entrepreneurship model is spreading across Africa, making a case for healthy landscapes as a cost-effective option for sustainable development.
+After two cohorts, the Land Accelerator restoration entrepreneurship model is spreading across Africa, making a case for healthy landscapes as a cost-effective path toward sustainable development.
 The Accelerator is also backed by the African Forest Landscape Restoration Initiative (AFR100), an alliance of countries dedicated to beginning the restoration of 100 million hectares of degraded land by 2030.

 Watch Accelerator alumnus Addisu Hailu of Ethiopia explain how he has grown his bamboo business into a supplier for Ikea: